Curious if you should readjust your retirement contributions? We’re rounding up some financial tasks to consider in the new year.

 Everyone knows saving for retirement is a priority, because retirement is important and compound interest is powerful — but are the tax savings for retirement accounts so great that you should use them to save extra cash, too, such as for a hypothetical future home purchase?
 When I was in my late 20s — unmarried, … Read More about Cash Savings vs. Retirement Savings Accounts: Where to Stash Your Money When You’re Unsure What You’re Saving For

-2018 Update: Check out our discussion on the FIRE movement (financial independence retire early) for beginners!
 Ladies, how much are you saving for retirement?
 How large does retirement loom in your thoughts — and where does it fall in your priorities?
-Welcome to our next installment of our Money Milestone series, where we’ve discussed paying for grad school, wedding … Read More about Tales from the Wallet: Retirement
+Welcome to our next installment of our Money Milestone series, where we’ve discussed paying for grad school, wedding finances, home buying, financially planning for a baby, and financial strategies for divorce.
+I haven’t retired yet, obviously, … Read More about Tales from the Wallet: Retirement

 Retirement — and retirement hobbies — are likely a long way off in your mind.
 But I like to be prepared, so I asked Lisa from Privilege what those of us who are still working should know.
 Can one prepare to pursue hobbies?
 Were there things she thought she’d love but hasn’t -— or hobbies that, once she got … Read More about Guest Post: Planning for Retirement — But Not How You Think